LRydin/jumpdiff/docs/source/jd_processes.rst

   :alt: A jump-difussion process

-Using :code:`JumpDiff` to retrieve the parameters
+Using :code:`jumpdiff` to retrieve the parameters
 -------------------------------------------------
 Moments and Kramers─Moyal coefficients
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^